Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Overview of Adaptation Paradigms of Agentic AI

 \subsubsection{A2: Agent Output Signaled Agent Adaptation}

 Unlike the A1 paradigm, where the adaptation signal is derived from tool-execution outcomes, the A2 paradigm obtains its optimization signal from the agent’s own final output.
-For simplicity and without loss of generality, the following description focuses on a single-turn interaction; multi-turn tool use, where the agent invokes multiple tool calls and integrates multiple intermediate results, extends naturally from the formulation.
+For simplicity, the following description focuses on a single-turn interaction; the multi-turn case extends naturally.

-\paragraph{Agent–Tool Interaction Process.} In the A2 paradigm, the agent first generates a tool call $a$ from the input $x$, the tool $\mathcal{T}$ executes this call and returns an executed result $y$, and the agent then integrates $x$ and $y$ to produce the final output $o$:
+\paragraph{Agent-Tool Interaction Process.} In the A2 paradigm, the agent first generates a tool call $a$ from the input $x$, the tool $\mathcal{T}$ executes this call and returns an executed result $y$, and the agent then integrates $x$ and $y$ to produce the final output $o$:

 where $o = \mathcal{A}(x, a, y)$.
 This formulation naturally includes the special case where the agent produces $o$ directly without calling any tools.

 \paragraph{Optimization Objective.} The goal of A2 adaptation is to optimize the agent such that its final output aligns with correctness, quality, or alignment criteria.
 Formally: